-How did the area become The Big South Fork National River and Recreation Area?
+How did the area end up becoming the Big South Fork National River and Recreation Area?

 The Big South Fork Coalition, worked with former Senator Howard Baker, Jr., to introduce legislation in 1972 creating a combination national river and recreation area as part of a water resource bill.
 Howard Baker used the water resource bill to prevent the river from being dammed in 1972.
 This gave time for the bill to be rewritten which would turn over management to the National Park Service in the next couple of years.